carla-simulator/carla/Docs/adv_traffic_manager.md

 Nevertheless, the logic of it can be simplified as follows.

-__1. What is the current state?__ First of all, the [ALSM](#ALSM) (Agent Lifecycle & State management) scans the world to keep track of all the vehicles and walkers present in it.
+__1. What is the current state?__ First of all, the [ALSM](#ALSM) (Agent Lifecycle & State Management) scans the world to keep track of all the vehicles and walkers present in it.
 All the data is retrieved from the server, and passed on to others.
 In such way, calls to the server are isolated in the ALSM, and these information can be easily acessible onwards.
-The [Vehicle registry](#vehicle-registry) contains an array with the registered vehicles, and a list with the rest of vehicles and pedestrians.
-The [Simulation State](#simulation-state) stores in cache the position and velocity and some additional information of all the vehicles and walkers.
+The [vehicle registry](#vehicle-registry) contains an array with the registered vehicles, and a list with the rest of vehicles and pedestrians.
+The [simulation state](#simulation-state) stores in cache the position and velocity and some additional information of all the vehicles and walkers.

-__2. What should each vehicle do?__ The TM has to considerate the current state of the simulation and generate viable commands for all the vehicles in the [Vehicle Registry](#vehicle-registry).
+__2. What should each vehicle do?__ The TM has to consider the current state of the simulation and generate viable commands for all the vehicles in the [vehicle registry](#vehicle-registry).
 The calculations for each vehicle are done separatedly.
-These calculations are divided in different [Stages](#stages).
-The [Control loop](#control-loop) makes sure that all the calculations are consistent by creating __synchronization barriers__ in between stages.
+These calculations are divided in different [stages](#stages).
+The [control loop](#control-loop) makes sure that all the calculations are consistent by creating __synchronization barriers__ in between stages.
 No one moves to the following stage before the calculations for all the vehicles are finished in the current one.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.1 - Where am I going?__ TM vehicles do not have a specific route in mind.
 Choices are made randomly at junctions.
-Having these in mind, the [In Memory map](#in-memory-map) simplifies the map as a grid of waypoints, and the [Localization Stage](#localization-stage) stores a near-future path to follow as a list of waypoints ahead.
+Having these in mind, the [in memory map](#in-memory-map) simplifies the map as a grid of waypoints, and the [Localization stage](#localization-stage) stores a near-future path to follow as a list of waypoints ahead.
 The path of every vehicle will be stored by the [PBVT](#PBVT) element (Path Buffers & Vehicle Tracking), so that these can be easily accessible and modified in future stages.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.2 - Are there any obstacles ahead?__ The [Collision Stage](#collision-stage) considers the path of the vehicle and the vehicles nearby to trigger collision hazards when necessary.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.2 - Are there any obstacles ahead?__ The [Collision stage](#collision-stage) considers the path of the vehicle and the vehicles nearby to trigger collision hazards when necessary.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.3 - Can I follow my path?__ Similarly, the [Traffic light Stage](#traffic-light-stage) considers traffic lights, stop signs, and priority rules to modify the path of the vehicle.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.3 - Can I follow my path?__ Similarly, the [Traffic Light stage](#traffic-light-stage) considers traffic lights, stop signs, and priority rules to modify the path of the vehicle.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.4 - How do I move there?__ Finally, the [Motion Planner Stage](#motion-planner-stage) takes the path defined by the previous stages, and calculates the next movement according to it aided by the [PID Controller](#pid-controller).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.4 - How do I move there?__ Finally, the [Motion Planner stage](#motion-planner-stage) takes the path defined by the previous stages, and calculates the next movement according to it aided by the [PID controller](#pid-controller).
 This movement is then translated into an actual CARLA command to be applied.

 __3. How are vehicles moved?__ Once the TM has calculated the next command for every vehicle, it is only a matter of applying these.
-All the commands are gathered by the [Command array](#command-array), and sent to the CARLA server in a batch so that they are applied in the same frame.
+All the commands are gathered by the [command array](#command-array), and sent to the CARLA server in a batch so that they are applied in the same frame.

 ### ALSM

 ALSM stands for __Agent Lifecycle and State Management__.
 First step in the logic cycle.
 Provides context over the current state of the simulation.

 *   Scans the world to keep track of all the vehicles and walkers in it, their position and velocity.
-For walkers and vehicles with physics enabled, the velocity is retrieve by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
+For walkers and vehicles with physics enabled, the velocity is retrieved by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
 For vehicles with physics disabled, the velocity is computed using the history of position updates over time.
-*   Stores the position, velocity and additional information (traffic light influence, bounding boxes, etc) of every vehicle and walker in the [Simulation State](#simulation-state) module.
+*   Stores the position, velocity and additional information (traffic light influence, bounding boxes, etc) of every vehicle and walker in the [simulation state](#simulation-state) module.
-*   Updates the list of registered vehicles stored by [Vehicle Registry](#vehicle-registry).
+*   Updates the list of registered vehicles stored by [vehicle registry](#vehicle-registry).
-*   Removes/Adds entries in the [Control Loop](#control-loop) and [PBVT](#pbvt) modules to match the list of registered vehicles.
+*   Removes/Adds entries in the [control loop](#control-loop) and [PBVT](#pbvt) modules to match the list of registered vehicles.

-__Related .cpp files:__ `TBD`.
+__Related .cpp files:__ `ALSM.h`, `ALSM.cpp`.

 ### Command array

 Last step in the TM logic cycle.
 Receives commands for all the registered vehicles and applies these.

-*   Receives a series of [carla.VehicleControl](#python_api.md#carla.VehicleControl) from the [Motion Planner Stage](#motion-planner-stage).
+*   Receives a series of [carla.VehicleControl](#python_api.md#carla.VehicleControl) from the [Motion Planner stage](#motion-planner-stage).
 *   Constructs a batch for all the commands to be applied during the same frame.
 *   Sends the batch to the CARLA server.
-Either __apply_batch()__ or __apply_batch_synch()__ in [carla.Client](../python_api/#carla.Client) will be called, depending if the simulation is runnin in asynchronous or synchronous mode, respectively.
+Either __apply_batch()__ or __apply_batch_synch()__ in [carla.Client](../python_api/#carla.Client) will be called, depending if the simulation is running in asynchronous or synchronous mode, respectively.

 __Related .cpp files:__ `BatchControlStage.cpp`.

 ### Control loop

-Regulates the process of calculating the next command for all the registered vehicles, so that these are done in synchrony.
+Manages the process of calculating the next command for all the registered vehicles, so that these are done in synchrony.

-*   Receives from the [Vehicle Registry](#vehicle-registry) an array of the vehicles registered to the TM.
+*   Receives from the [vehicle registry](#vehicle-registry) an array of the vehicles registered to the TM.
 *   Loops over said array, performing calculations per vehicle separatedly.
-*   These calculations are divided in a series of [Stages](#stages).
+*   These calculations are divided in a series of [stages](#stages).
-*   Synchronization barriers are created between stages so that consistency is guaranteed.
+*   Synchronization barriers are placed between stages so that consistency is guaranteed.
 Calculations for all vehicles must finish before any of them moves to the next stage, ensuring that all vehicles are updated in the same frame.
-*   Coordinates the transition between [Stages](#stages) so that all the calculations are done in sync.
+*   Coordinates the transition between [stages](#stages) so that all the calculations are done in sync.
-*   When the last stage ([Motion Planner Stage](#motion-planner-stage)) finishes, the [Command Array](#command-array) is sent to the server.
+*   When the last stage ([Motion Planner stage](#motion-planner-stage)) finishes, the [command array](#command-array) is sent to the server.
 In this manner, no frame delays occur between the calculations of the control loop, and the commands being applied.

 __Related .cpp files:__ `TBD`.

-### In Memory map
+### In memory map

-Helper module contained by the [PBVT](#pbvt) and used during the [Localization Stage](#localization-stage).
+Helper module contained by the [PBVT](#pbvt) and used during the [Localization stage](#localization-stage).

 *   Discretizes the map into a grid of waypoints.
 *   Includes these waypoints in a specific data structure with more information to connect the waypoints and identify roads, junctions...